Fakorede/js-state/README.md

 # js-state

 js-state is a static analysis tool that runs through a given snippet of code and logs the state variables.
-It uses the p[babel parser](https://babeljs.io/docs/babel-parser) to build an Abstract Syntax Tree (AST) and traverses through it using the [visitor Pattern](https://en.wikipedia.org/wiki/Visitor_pattern).
+It uses the [babel parser](https://babeljs.io/docs/babel-parser) to build an Abstract Syntax Tree (AST) and traverses through it using the [visitor pattern](https://en.wikipedia.org/wiki/Visitor_pattern).

 # setup